Otavie/alx-low_level_programming/README.md

 ### TASK 0x01.
 C - VARIABLES, IF, ELSE, WHILE
 #### VARIABLE DECLARATION AND ASSIGNMENT, OPERATORS, CONDITIONAL STATMENTS, LOOPS
-This is a task about variables and conditional statements in C. At the end of the task, learners will be able to:
+This directory contains tasks about variables and conditional statements in C. At the end of the tasks in this directory, learners will be able to:
 - understand what variable is and how to define variables using char, int, unsigned int, etc.
 - do variable assign values to variables
 - print the values assigned to variables uisng printf